 Any individual who is not an employee of the College and who is either: (1) admitted as a student to the College and has been moved to deposited status (2) an enrolled student (includes students auditing courses); (3) a Davis & Elkins student between academic terms or on a Leave of Absence; (4) a graduate awaiting a degree (note: students are classified as such until they receive their degree; students who petition the College to complete their degree via distance or some other arrangement forfeit their student status if they do not complete their degree during the period of time specified in their agreement with the College); or (5) a Davis & Elkins student who withdraws from the College while a disciplinary matter (including an investigation) is pending.
-A student ceases to be a student when they graduate; in the event that they are expelled for academic or conduct reasons; or in the event that the student formally withdraws from the College" does not include students who are employed by the College through a work-study or similar program.
+A student ceases to be a student when they graduate; in the event that they are expelled for academic or conduct reasons; or in the event that the student formally withdraws from the College and there is no pending disciplinary investigation.
+Solely for purposes of this definition, the term "employee of the College" does not include students who are employed by the College through a work-study or similar program.